 In 1849, Weller founded his whiskey trading and bottling company–W.L.
 Weller & Sons–after pioneering the use of wheat in his mash bill.
 At the time, most bourbons used rye in their mash, giving it a spicy flavor.
 It was Weller’s novel method of distillation that gave rise to a softer spirit that’s now traded and enjoyed by mischief-makers around the world: wheated bourbon.

 Why Wheat Matters

 By adding wheat to his mash, Weller discovered that his bourbon was much milder and more subdued than the old world ryed blends of the time.
-By substituting rye for wheat as the forward flavor, Weller’s original Rebel recipe produced a lighter bourbon with a pleasant blend of earthy, woody and grainy notes.
+By substituting wheat for rye as the forward flavor, Weller’s original Rebel recipe produced a lighter bourbon with a pleasant blend of earthy, woody and grainy notes.

 Rebel’s defiantly smooth taste comes from its unique mash and distillation process.
 Every distiller adds their own personal touch to the mash, and Master Distiller John Rempe is the man at the helm at Rebel.
 He keeps the Rebel legacy alive with a wheated mashbill of 68% corn, 20% wheat and 12% malted barley.
-It’s this wheated mashbill compromised of the finest ingredients available that makes Rebel stand out from the crowd while upholding Weller’s vision for what a bourbon should be.
+It’s this wheated mashbill, crafted with the finest ingredients available, that helps Rebel stand out from the crowd while upholding Weller’s vision for what a bourbon should be.

 Whether you take yours neat, on the rocks, or mixed in a cocktail, you best believe Rebel’s unapologetically original, 150-year old wheated recipe goes down smooth.